vidella-lee/vidella-lee/README.md

 ## More About Me

 ### 🌱 I’m currently learning:
-- Database Management with PostgreSQL
+- How to make Tetris with React Hooks!

 ---